Opened: April 18, 2002

 Oops: Reverchon Industries, the amusement ride company that Disney purchased the Primeval Whirl from, filed bankruptcy in 2008 and closed down all manufacturing and operations.

-Commentary: Primeval Whirl isn’t a headlining ride, but it’s worth doing if there’s a relatively short wait or if you can FASTPASS it.
+Commentary: Primeval Whirl isn’t a headlining ride, but it’s worth doing if there’s a relatively short wait.
 It’s extremely short and will be over before you know it.
-The ride is jerky though, so if you don’t like spinning or have a particularly bad back or neck then I would consider skipping it altogether.
+Skip it with back and neck problems of any kind.